hussainweb/dotfiles/README.md

 ## Usage

+I suggest using this repository as a base to form your own dotfiles collection or just as a reference to see what I use.
+What works for me probably won't work for you and what works for you probably won't work for me.
+In other words, everyone's different.
+I don't see why you would use these dotfiles without any changes at all.

+Just follow these instructions to use this repo as is.
+If you are creating your own repository, don't forget to change the git URL in step 3.

 1. Restore your safely backed up ssh keys to `~/.ssh/`
     1. Alternatively, generate new ssh keys, and add these to your GitHub account
 1. [Install Homebrew](https://brew.sh/) and git